Skip to main content

 branches: [ main ]

-This configuration ensures scanning runs:
+This configuration ensures the analysis runs:

-- name: Run security scan
+- name: Run code analysis

 env: